 When you file a claim for meal and rest break violations, you are entitled to compensation.
 Suppose your employer failed to provide your breaks or discouraged you from taking them.
 In that case, this compensation could include an additional hour of pay at your normal pay rate for each workday you were denied a break.
 An employment attorney can walk you through your ideal legal options for successfully receiving compensation.

-A: Yes, if you are a nonexempt employee.
+Yes, if you are a non-exempt employee.
 You have legally protected rest and meal breaks under California law.
 If you are denied these breaks, you can file a claim against your employer.
 You may also file a wage claim against them.
 This can allow you to recover an additional hour of compensation for the workdays on which you were not allowed a rest period.
 An attorney can help you file your claim with the correct information.

-A: Generally, hourly wage employees are considered nonexempt.
+Generally, hourly wage employees are considered nonexempt.
 Employees who have administrative, executive, or professional roles are considered exempt from the meal and rest break laws.
 Employees who earn a salary that is twice the minimum wage are also exempt.
 Exempt employees are still entitled to meal breaks, but not rest breaks.

-A: Non-exempt employees are entitled to a 30-minute unpaid meal break during a shift of at least five hours.
+Non-exempt employees are entitled to a 30-minute unpaid meal break during a shift of at least five hours.
 This break must be uninterrupted.
 For shifts of ten hours or longer, an employee is entitled to a second 30-minute meal break.
 To comply with California law, rest breaks:

-A: Under California law, you are entitled to a 30-minute lunch break for shifts longer than five hours.
+Under California law, you are entitled to a 30-minute lunch break for shifts longer than five hours.
 If your total work day is no longer than six hours, you can waive your meal break by mutual agreement between you and your employer.
 Your employer is not allowed to encourage you to waive your meal break.
 They also cannot discourage you from taking one.